 The South West Region Skills event (qualifier for the National Skills in July) was held in Plymouth on Saturday 12 May 2018.

 The South West Novice Figures and Routines competition was held at Plymouth Life Centre with all synchro clubs taking part.

 The National Age Group competition featuring Solo, Duet and Team events was held at Gloucester on 24/25 November 2018.
 View report.
-The whole competition calendar is undergoing a shake up in 2019.
+The whole competition calendar underwent a shake up in 2019.
 NAGs were held again on 2/3 March 2019 at Manchester Aquatics Centre in Manchester (view report).
-Multi regional and other competitions will also have to be brought forward so this will be a challenge!
+Multi regional and other competitions had to be brought forward so this will be a challenge!

 The 15-18 years category moved into The Swim England Synchronised Swimming National Championships 2019 which took place at Harvey Hadden Sports Village in Nottingham over 27 – 28 April 2019.
 View Day 1 and Day 2 reports on the highest level of domestic competition for English synchronised swimmers fetaturing technical solo, free solo, technical duet, technical mixed duet, free duet, free mixed duet, technical team, free team and free combination events.